arikhris/shiori-fujino.github.io/_posts/How-it-began.md

+---
+layout: post
+title: How It Began
+---

 I remember it was May.
 When New South Wales, Australia got into lockdown level 3,(or was it 4?) so everyone has to stay at home.
 I had a lot of time to play with my phone and internet because I lost my job.
 Fortunately I had a second job that I could make more money than my day job, so I quite enjoyed the lockdown.

 I have been using yellow iPhone XR, since 2019.
 It's relatively new phone, so it should be working normal without lagging or getting bricked.(?)